 Whether a plan is an ERISA or non-ERISA plan depends on the type of organization and the nature of the plan.
 Governmental employers and schools are not required to offer an ERISA plan.
 Even a private non-profit can offer a non-ERISA plan if it meets certain criteria including no employer contributions and “limited involvement” with the plan by the employer.

 A non-ERISA plan can have significantly reduced administrative requirements, including not having to file an IRS form 5500 and avoiding the annual audit.
 This is even true for non-ERISA plans with more than 100 participants.
 Non-ERISA plans also avoid having to comply with key ERISA fiduciary standards, and are not subject to nondiscrimination testing.
-However, even 403(b) plans that are ERISA plans administer only the ACP test (learn more about compliance testing, including the ACP, here).
-They are not required to undergo the ADP and top heavy tests as do 401(k)s.
+However, even 403(b) plans that are ERISA plans administer only the ACP test (learn more about compliance testing here).
+They are not required to undergo the ADP and top-heavy tests as do 401(k)s.

 Employee Satisfaction: How do 403(b) plan participation rates compare?